 Based on these results, it may be prudent to assume that lower escapements will have below-average per capita reproductive capacity and to adjust the goal accordingly.
 We divided the HS-based estimates for both the lower bound and Smsy (based on the 1989–2010 brood years) by the average PCEB index value (0.792) for years with fewer than 6,500 spawners to obtain what may be a more realistic prediction of effective escapement when nominal escapement is near these reference points (which remain unchanged across all marine survival regimes).

-This adjustment increases respective point goals and ranges indicated by the HS model fit for the full series (1989–2010) from 3,952 (3,557–6,405) to 4,990 (4,491–6,405) spawners (with the upper bound based on average marine survival; Table 3).
+This adjustment increases respective point goals and ranges indicated by the HS model fit for the full series (1989–2010) from 3,952 spawners (3,557–6,405) to 4,990 spawners (4,491–6,405) (with the upper bound based on average marine survival; Table 3).
 Unfortunately, this adjustment further narrows the indicated escapement objective.

 However, we also recommend that the upper goal bound be adjusted upward to insure that maximum potential yield can be realized during a combination of high freshwater capacity and high marine survival.
 The HS model fitted to a combination of favorable (1989–1999) freshwater conditions and high average marine survival (25.4%) points to an upper bound for ≥ 90% of MSY of 10,091 spawners (Table 3).
-A comparable point estimate and range based on the unexpanded survey count would be 4,020 (range 3,618–8,130) spawners, after dividing by the expansion factor.
+A comparable point estimate and range based on the unexpanded survey count would be 4,020 spawners (range 3,618–8,130), after dividing by the expansion factor.
 Our recommended BEG for both the expanded and unexpanded counts, respectively is based on rounding of these values.

 Table 3.–Indicated optimum escapements and ranges predicted to produce 90% or more of MSY under (A) three constant marine survival scenarios representing observed average survival rates for the bottom 20% of years, top 20% of years, and all return years during 1990–2014, and hockey stick model fits for (B) three periods representing high and low freshwater survival (1989–1999 and 2000–2010 brood years, respectively) and average for all brood years.